-Full line seizure
+Full line Seizure

 Full line seizure allows the panel to take over (seize) the phone line, even if another device on the line is in use.
-This method requires that the panel be wired before all other phones, answering machines, computers, or other devices on the phone line.
-You may need to verify the line seizure for UL installations.
+This method requires that the panel be wired before all other phones, answering machines, computers, or other devices on the phone line (verifying line seizure for UL installations may be needed).

 Use the RJ31X (CA-38A) jack when wiring for full line seizure.
-You can then quickly and easily disconnect the panel from the phone line in case the panel disables the phone line due to a malfunction.
+Quickly and easily disconnect the panel from the phone line in case the panel disables the phone line due to a malfunction.